Carbon Monoxide Detector Installation

 An ionization smoke detector has two electrodes with current constantly flowing between them.
 When smoke enters the device, it stops the current from flowing between the electrodes and causes the alarm to go off.
 Unfortunately, if steam enters the unit, it can interrupt the current and then sound the alarm.
 That is why it is not ideal to place these kinds of smoke detectors near kitchens or bathrooms.
 They are incredibly sensitive and may even sound the alarm for something as small as burning food.
 However, ionization smoke detectors are cheaper to install and have a faster response to flaming fires than photoelectric smoke detectors.
 These detectors will also sound the alarm when the batteries die.

-If you have smoke detectors and carbon monoxide detectors, ensure that you get electrical maintenance regularly so that both devices are in 100% working order.
+Get electrical maintenance regularly for smoke detectors and carbon monoxide detectors to make sure both devices are in 100% working order.
 While you’re at it, schedule an electrical inspection as well.
 In this way, an electrician can test the electrical safety of your home so that each of your detectors can work as it should.
 If there is a fault in your electrical system, your smoke detector and carbon monoxide detectors may not work properly.

-Reliable Local Electricians – Just a Phone Call Away
+Reliable Local Electricians Are Just a Phone Call Away

 For trustworthy carbon monoxide detector installations, contact Asbury Electric.
 We offer 24-hour electrical safety services for any emergency.
 Our electricians are licensed and qualified to work with your home’s electrical systems.